nikhilmilind/nikhilmilind.github.io/content/posts/num_grads_num_ints.md

 date: 2025-03-15
 ---

-I recently encountered a classic situation that occurs often when playing around with empirical Bayes.
+I recently encountered a convergence of two numerical methods when playing around with empirical Bayes.
 I had a hierarchical model of the following type:

 $$